What Is Alcoholism?

 Getting Your Loved One Help to Get Sober

 For many people, it takes more than willpower to get off the alcohol.
 It takes help in the form of an effective alcohol rehabilitation program.
-That is where Narconon has been able to enter the scene and help many thousands of people kick an alcohol habit.
+That is where Narconon has been able to enter the scene and help many people kick an alcohol habit.